 As these factors are quite an obstacle, VirtualBox proves to be a better option.
 There are a lot of advantages tagged along with VirtualBox.

 KVM - In detail

-KVM or Kernel-based virtual machine is a full virtualisation solution.
-It’s a open-source software.
+KVM or Kernel-based virtual machine is a complete virtualisation solution.
+It’s an open-source software.

-With KVM, you can run several virtual machines modified Linux and Windows images.
-Each of the virtual machines has private virtualized hardware, consisting of a disk, graphics adapter, network card, etc.
+You can run several virtual machines with modified Linux and Windows images with KVM.
+Each virtual machine has private virtualised hardware, consisting of a disk, graphics adapter, network card, etc.

-It inhabits a loadable kernel module that presents the core virtualisation infrastructure as well as a processor specific module namely, kvm-intel.ko or kvm-amd.ko.
+It inhabits a loadable kernel module that presents the core virtualisation infrastructure and a processor-specific module, KVM-intel.ko or KVM-AMD.ko.

 Now, you may wonder how to install KVM?